What are antlers and what is their purpose?

 - Objects of sexual attraction.

-In male deer and stag, antlers are intended for reproductive success.
-When it comes to showboating, female deer will choose the male deer with the largest and most impressive antlers.
-This is for protection and attraction, and often, the deer with the biggest antler is the one that guards the harem.
-The secondary function of the antlers is grappling.
-The tines on the antlers create their own grooves, allowing the opposing animal to lock antlers into place, which enables the male to wrestle for power without hurting their faces.
 Antlers directly correlate to the social hierarchy, with the biggest antlers being at the top of the food chain and the smallest at the bottom.
 The heavier the antlers are, the higher the delay in shedding the antlers.
 Those with larger antlers are often more aggressive, more dominant and have a higher reproductive capacity.
 Antlers are also a sign of genetic quality relative to body size: the more significant the antlers, the better their genes for reproduction.
+The quality of grazing available to deer also affect the growth and strength of antler.

 There are many ways that antlers are used once they're shed, and it's not just by humans.
 Here are some of the examples of how antlers are utilized: